Bernardo-MG/cookiecutter-python-library/docs/source/usage.rst

     $ cookiecutter gh:bernardo-mg/cookiecutter-python-library

-As it is only required to download the template once it can be reused this way:
+For reusing it there is no need to download the project again:

 .. code-block:: sh